fattorib/InfoGAN-Jax/README.md

 3. PyTorch dataloading
     3.1 Should be able to reuse most of the code from ResNets - Pretty much done

+4. Get mixed precision working
+    - Not sure how to update multiple states.
+Might be easy with argnums to dynamic_scale.value_and_grad

 ## Testing
 ```
 python -m pytest